 In a nutshell, the process of identifying and assessing risks to decrease their negative impact on project operations is called risk management.
 During the process, it is made sure that overall project goals are not affected in any way.

 A strategy devised to decrease the probability of adverse effects of risk is known as risk mitigation.
 A successful risk mitigation strategy focuses on developing actions that reduce possible threats to overall project objectives.

-Risk monitoring and control involves tracking of how the risk responses are performing in comparison with the original risk management plan.
+Risk monitoring and control involve tracking how the risk responses are performing in comparison with the original risk management plan.

 A person responsible for ensuring that a particular risk is managed appropriately is a risk owner.
-One of core duties of a risk owner is to make sure that the mitigation strategy is implemented effectively.
+One of the core duties of a risk owner is to make sure that the mitigation strategy is implemented effectively.
 He can also sometimes be involved with performing qualitative and quantitative risk analysis.

 The comprehensive process of identifying, resolving, and tracking issues associated with your projects comes under issue management.
 The purpose of issue management is to timely resolve the issues before they become big disasters.

 Issue tracking is the process of identifying a possible bug or error in the product which is affecting its optimal performance.
 Most of the time, a professional issue tracking software is kept in place for efficient issue tracking.

 A complete record of all the project issues (ongoing and closed), along with the persons responsible for resolving them is included in an issue log.
 The document may also include each issue’s status and resolution deadlines.

 Issue type defines the particular category of an issue your project is likely to encounter during its lifecycle.
 The process makes assigning and tracking issues easy for their timely resolution.

 Usually, there are three types of issues your project encounters over its lifetime: